We appreciate your continued patience if we are slower than usual to respond to your emails and phone calls. We are doing our best!

 If you have a harp by another maker, you can order our nylon monofilament strings, provided you know what color and diameter you need.
 However, unless your harp has been specifically designed for one of our string sets (which is true in a few cases), it is unlikely that our wound strings will work well.
 We have designed a specific string for each note on each of our harp models, and unless one happens to be the exact materials, length and diameter as the string you're replacing, it will probably not sound good, could interfere with how the lever works or sounds, and could potentially damage your harp if the tension is higher than the harp was designed to handle.

-If you don't know where to get the right strings and are unable to reach the maker of your harp, we recommend contacting Robinson's Harp Shop.
+If you don't know where to get the right strings and are unable to reach the maker of your harp, we recommend contacting North Shore Strings.
 If they don't already have specifications for your harp on file, they can design and make a custom string set that will work well and be safe for your harp.